nesscs/NessVMSPi/README.md

 ```bash
 sudo wget -O - https://git.io/nessvmspi | bash
 ```
 Enter your password when prompted.
-Once the script completes, reboot the Raspberry Pi
+Once the script completes, reboot the Raspberry Pi by typing this command in to the terminal

 ```sudo reboot```

 Once the Pi reboots, continue the Nx Witness setup from another machine running the NxWitness Client.